eteleieto/garnet-notebook/content/Coffee Ceremony of SF.md

 – Jonathan

->*thank you for giving us space to save or something.
-We rushed through the day doing.*
+>*thank you for giving us space to savor something we normally rush through the day doing.*
 – Audrey

 >*I’m so used to coffee being a rushed experience – a means to an end.
 It was so peaceful and humbling to sit with the steps it takes for a cup to come into our hands.
 Bringing people together without the disingenuity of networking or transactions is so powerful and you both did it in such a memorable and fun way.
 Zero notes on the pastries – marmalade was 1000 out of 10.
-Honored to have been part of the first ceremony, which we had ended with the meditation like we had started with thank you to the guy on dishes.*
+Honored to have been part of the first ceremony.
 – Anisha